Kyriosity/use-dev/README+/decisions/README+/cs-think_tasks.md

-# C# - Tasks as model
+# Tasks as model

 Most well-known templates/paradigms (MVC, MVP/MVVM, POCO) and tailored solutions rest on models.
-Developers bind actions and presentations to properties, which are ready static or changing values, calculated, or brought by a service, and read from a database.
+Developers bind actions and presentations to properties, which are ready static or changing values, calculated, or rendered by a service, or read from a storage.

-That's nothing wrong with this approach to understanding.
+That's nothing wrong with this approach (especially for logical division) but it's primitivity.

+Direct implementation in responsive applications incurs perpetual patching of lags.

 ## New thinking